AzzaFazza/HomePage/README.md

 TODO

-1.Add Quick Way to add new sites
+1.Add Quick Way to add new sites.

-2.Improve load time of iframes or convert to use <canvas> element instead 3.Add theme editor
+2.Improve load time of iframes or convert to use <canvas> element instead.

+3.Add theme editor.